 what you are seeking by way of resolution

-The Deputy Secretary will review your complaint and what happened.
-The Deputy Secretary will respond to you in writing within 20 working days of receipt of your complaint.
+The Chief Dispute Resolution Officer will review your complaint and what happened.
+The Chief Dispute Resolution Officer will respond to you in writing within 20 working days of receipt of your complaint.